apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup-repo.md

    The above command creates a default backup repository `my-repo`.

    * `my-repo` is the name of the created backup repository.
-If you do not customize a name, the system creates a random name, following the format `backuprepo-xxxxx`.
+If you do not specify a name, the system creates a random name, following the format `backuprepo-xxxxx`.
-   * `--default` means that this repository is set as the default repo.
-Note that there can only be one default repository for the global.
-If there exist multiple default repositories, KubeBlocks cannot decide which one to use (similar with the default StorageClass of Kubernetes), which further results into backup failure.
-Using `kbcli` to create BackupRepo can avoid such problem because `kbcli` checks whether there is another default repository before creating a new one.
+   * `--default` means that this repository is set as the default repository.
+Note that there can only be one default global repository.
+If there exist multiple default repositories, KubeBlocks cannot decide which one to use (similar to the default StorageClass of Kubernetes), which further results in backup failure.
+Using `kbcli` to create BackupRepo can avoid such problems because `kbcli` checks whether there is another default repository before creating a new one.
-   * `--provider` specifies the storage type, i.e. `storageProvider` and is required for creating a BakcupRepo.
+   * `--provider` specifies the storage type, i.e. `storageProvider`, and is required for creating a BakcupRepo.
 The available values are `s3`, `oss`, and `minio`.
 Parameters for different storage providers vary and you can run `kbcli backuprepo create --provider STORAGE-PROVIDER-NAME -h` to view the flags for different storage providers.

    After `kbcli backuprepo create` is executed successfully, the system creates the K8s resource whose type is `BackupRepo`.
 You can modify the annotation of this resource to adjust the default repository.